DaveMcEwan/SemVerSoC/SemVerSoC.md

   increased, then yes because that incompatibility can break things for your users.
-- If you're using a version control like git, you don't need to make a release for each depedency individually, just like you wouldn't make a release from every commit.
+- If you're using a version control like git, you don't need to make a release for each dependency individually, just like you wouldn't make a release from every commit.
   As a responsible developer, your releases should be planned and the effects of any changes should be understood.